 Some groups are especially at risk.
 Women, older workers, and those living in rural areas are given less opportunity to learn new skills, but the biggest barrier is someone’s level of education.

 That’s why we’re committing $150 million over the next three years to upskill our 7,850 people to be future ready and to share their knowledge to support clients and communities.
-In doing so, our goal is to reach 1 million people and NPOs across Canada.

 Without urgent attention, many more people risk being left behind and society will become more divided.